Safeguarding Declaration 2020

 We are fully compliant with Safeguarding Vulnerable People in the NHS – Accountability and Assurance Framework 2015.

 The Executive Director for Nursing Quality and Governance is our Executive lead for safeguarding across the Trust.
 This responsibility has been delegated to the Head of Safeguarding who is supported by a team of Named professionals for Safeguarding Children and Adults at Risk.

-Our Integrated Safeguarding Committee is chaired by the Executive Director of Nursing Quality and Governance.
-This committee leads and supports all safeguarding activity in line with our Safeguarding Strategy and underpinning work plan, and ensures that the Trust executes its statutory duties in relation to safeguarding of children and adults at risk.
+Our Integrated Safeguarding Group is chaired by the Executive Director of Nursing Quality and Governance.
+This Group leads and supports all safeguarding activity in line with our Safeguarding Strategy and underpinning work plan, and ensures that the Trust executes its statutory duties in relation to safeguarding of children and adults at risk.
 This meeting is held on a quarterly basis.
 The Trust Board takes safeguarding extremely seriously and receives an Annual Safeguarding Report as well as update reports to the Quality and Safety Committee.

 The Trust adheres to its statutory duties in line with Section 11 of the Children Act 1989.
-The three local Safeguarding Children Boards provide sufficient and robust challenge around our assessment of compliance with Section 11 of the Act.
+The three local Safeguarding Children Partnerships provide sufficient and robust challenge around our assessment of compliance with Section 11 of the Act.